-Welcome to Seven Days of Scentventure: Base Camp!
+Welcome to Base Camp!

-Today is all about getting solid foundations in place so you can maximise your success this week.
+Where will we start?
+At the beginning, of course!
+This module is all about getting solid foundations in place so you can maximise your success on this course.

-It's also an opportunity for us to learn a little about you and your dogs and the challenges you need help with.
+It's also an opportunity for us to learn about you and your dogs and the challenges you need help with.
 This is your introduction to the Partnership Compass Point of Scentventure!